briankoser/sfc-listeners-guide/episodes/0139-what-is-theos-list-and-other-news.md

 Ben would rather the show pass the books than delay the show and risk ending up with an incomplete show.

-Ben thinks they won't pass the books until after {% workTitle "Winds of Winter" %}.
+Ben thinks they won't pass the books until after {% work "Winds of Winter" %}.

 Stan Lee Quote of the Week: Stan rants about birthdays